November 2024

 The full text is in InSILo Mag

-Open Call for the Round 2024
+Open Call for the Round 2024 Part II

-Open call for the Round 2024:
+Open call for the Round 2024 Part II:

-Deadline: April 6, 2024, 16.00 CEST
+Deadline: May 9, 2024, 16.00 CEST

 The current and the previous year have forced us to take a fresh look at freedom of artistic expression and recognise that it is threatened not only in countries with authoritarian regimes but also in countries with competitive democratic elections.
 This open call for a new residency Round 2024, which we titled "Non-Utterance", aims to capture this moment, analyse the atmosphere in the artistic environment, and explore censorship and self-censorship in art.